chu-mirror/litar/README.md

 ```

 @. is not only for including litar archives.
-It can be used to import any text content at any beginning of a line.
+It can be used to import any text content at legal places.
 The following is also legal.

 ```